 The Tecsun Shortwave Outdoor Antenna significantly enhances reception of signals in the Medium wave (AM) and shortwave bands covering 0.5-30Mhz.
 The antenna utilises a 9:1 weatherproof balun to ensure the correct impedance match to all Tecsun portable receivers.
+The antenna is terminated with a 3.5mm mono phono plug, which suits many Tecsun receivers.
+Supplied with several coaxial adaptors to suit other receivers.
 TECSUN Shortwave Outdoor Antenna